H-2B Visas for Seasonal Non-Agriculture Workers

 Legal Help for U.S. Employers and Workers

 With the H-2B program, your U.S. business now has a solution to prevent staffing shortages during recurring seasonal demand.
-As a rule of thumb, any job offer that lasts less than 9 months qualifies under the H-2B program.
 To schedule a consultation with an immigration lawyer that is experienced with the intricate process and can determine what is best for your business, contact us by filling out the form below or by calling our immigration department at 212-203-4795.